Procurement: Sourcing Products for Your Subscription Boxes

 - Deciding on what kind of products you’re looking for, so you can look for trade fairs directly relevant to your need

-- When you find a fair that fits your needs, calculate the costs of traveling (if it’s needed for you to travel), accommodation (usually larger shows take more than a day to visit) and other expenses
+- When you find a fair that fits your needs, calculating the costs of traveling (if it’s needed for you to travel), accommodation (usually larger shows take more than a day to visit) and other expenses

 Two main types of trade shows you should know about